jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.04.25.md

 # VERPAT
   - [Documentation of inputs and outputs](VERPAT-Inputs-and-Outputs) almost complete
-  - Working on some revisions to the inputs and outputs as a result of documenting modules
+  - Working on some revisions to the inputs and outputs as a result of documenting modules since there was some inconsistency in the way the RunTypes
   - Should be done by end of week

 # VERSPM